tonya11en/rook/Documentation/block.md

 wp-pv-claim      Bound     pvc-39e43169-efc1-11e6-bc9a-0cc47a3459ee   20Gi       RWO           1m
 ```

-Once the wordpress and mysql pods are in the `Running` state, get the cluster IP of the wordpress app and enter it in your brower:
+Once the wordpress and mysql pods are in the `Running` state, get the cluster IP of the wordpress app and enter it in your browser:

 ```bash
 $ kubectl get svc wordpress